top of page

 Search

-• Writer's pictureNicole Musuwo
+Writer's pictureNicole Musuwo

 Top tips for weight loss

 1. Eat more protein: Not only are protein-rich foods filling, but our body uses more energy to break down protein compared to carbs and fats.
 Eating sufficient protein will also help to retain lean mass during weight loss.
 (1) Aim for daily protein intake of at least 1.2-1.6.g/kg of your body weight.
-For example, if bodyweight is 60kg, protein intake should be 72-96g per day.
+For example, if your bodyweight is 60kg, protein intake should be 72-96g per day.
 It is not necessary to take supplements such as protein powder - you can get sufficient protein from foods such as lean meat, fish, tofu/tempeh, beans and eggs.
-Spread your protein intake throughout the day - don't leave it for dinner!
+Spread your protein intake throughout the day - don't leave it all for dinner!

 2. Do not cut out carbs: Carbohydrates (carbs) are the brain and body's preferred energy source.
-They also provide many vitamins.
+They also provide many vitamins and minerals.
 There are 3 main types of carbs: starchy carbs (i.e., bread, rice, potatoes), fibre (ie., fruit, vegetables) and sugars.
 Include wholegrain versions of starchy carbs and fibre, such as wholemeal bread, potatoes with the skin, brown rice; and limit intake of added/free sugars found in sweets, honey, chocolates etc. Limiting added sugars will also be beneficial for dental health.
 Whilst fruit juice and smoothies contain vitamins and minerals, limit these to 150ml per day as they are considered a source of free sugars.
 (2)

 4. Reduce alcohol intake: One gram of alcohol contains 7 calories (for comparison, 1g of carbohydrate is 4kcal and 1g of protein is 4kcal).
 An average 5% pint of beer has ~220kcal and a 175ml glass of wine ~160kcal.
 (3) It’s easy to exceed daily calorie intake goals when drinking alcohol.

 5. Add more variety to your diet: Think about what you can add into your diet rather than what you can take out.
 More fruit, veg, pulses, wholegrains, nuts, seeds, water?
-Diversifying your diet also has positive benefits for your gut microbiome and health.
+Diversifying your diet also has positive benefits for your gut health.

 7. Get enough sleep: Insufficient sleep can lead to increased hunger, cravings for foods high in sugar and fat and reduced likelihood of being active.
 (5) Aim for 7-9 hours sleep each night.